Consensys/wittgenstein/README.md

  would be to be able to define scenarios reusable between protocols.

 ## How to implement a new protocol

+For a complete description go to the wiki.

 Here is an example:
 ```java
 public class PingPong implements Protocol {